danielnorberg/tako/README.rst

     # Start the local tako cluster
     tako/bin/tako-cluster tako/etc/local_cluster.yaml -p 8080

-Now we'll populate the tako cluster using the dataset and then pull it back out again.
-If you're running a different tako cluster setup, simply adjust the proxy address and port below.
+Now we'll populate the Tako cluster using the dataset and then pull it back out again.
+If you're running a different Tako cluster setup, simply adjust the proxy address and port below.

 ::

     # Unpack the dataset
     tar xz millionsongsubset.tar.gz

-    # Upload the dataset into the tako cluster using wget and a tako proxy
+    # Upload the dataset into the Tako cluster using wget and a Tako proxy
     for f in `find MillionSongSubset -name '*.h5'`; do wget -nv -O /dev/null --post-file=$f http://localhost:8080/values/$(basename $f); done

     # Download the dataset again...